Decidability and Periodicity of Low Complexity Tilings: Our results

-\begin{corollary} With the notations above, there is an algorithm to determine whether $X\neq \emptyset$ for a given $P$ of cardinality $|P|\leq nm$. \end{corollary} \begin{proof} This is a classical argumentation by H.~Wang~\cite{wang}: there is a semi-algorithm to test if a given SFT is empty, and there is a semi-algorithm to test if a given SFT contains a periodic configuration.
-Since $X$ is an SFT, we can execute both these semi-algorithms on $X$.
-By Corollary~\ref{cor:corperiodic}, if $X\neq\emptyset$ then $X$ contains a periodic configuration.
-Hence, exactly one of these two semi-algorithms will return a positive answer.
+\begin{corollary} There is an algorithm that, given as input a set of $D$-patterns over a finite alphabet, with $|P|\leq nm$, determines whether $\SFT{P}\neq \emptyset$. \end{corollary} \begin{proof} This is a classical argumentation by H.~Wang~\cite{wang}: there is a semi-algorithm to test if a given SFT is empty, and there is a semi-algorithm to test if a given SFT contains a periodic configuration.
+Let us denote $P\subseteq A^D$ the set of $D$-patterns given as input.
+Since $\SFT{P}$ is an SFT, we can execute both of these semi-algorithms on $\SFT{P}$.
+By Corollary~\ref{cor:corperiodic}, if $\SFT{P}\neq\emptyset$ then $\SFT{P}$ contains a periodic configuration.
+Hence, exactly one of these two semi-algorithms will return a positive answer. \end{proof}